K2adir/BlackJack-js/README.md

 # Features

-* 100% Vanilla JavaScript, no libraries.
+* Uses 100% Vanilla JavaScript, without any libraries.
  *   Follows functional programming principles.
-* Game cards are generated with Javascript Class and CSS.
+  *  Generates game cards with a JavaScript Class and CSS.
-* Displays Player's and Dealer's current card value
+  *  Displays the current card values of the player and the dealer.
-* After each round, UI displayes the outcome
+  *  After each round, the UI displays the outcome.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.